Frequently asked questions

 Feedback is provided by the chair of the judging panel that considered your nomination.
 While we try to respond to feedback requests as soon as possible, a swift response cannot be guaranteed.

 Feedback on your nomination must be requested prior to 30 September 2019.

 If I win at a regional level, what's next?

-Winners of the regional awards automatically go through to the state final, which will be held in Brisbane on Friday 1 September 2017.
+Winners of the regional awards automatically go through to the state final, which will be held in Brisbane in September 2019.